pinnacleapi/pinnacleapi-documentation/FAQ.md

 }
 ```

-There is a pre-game parent event id 834342247, that has associated live event id 837721686, but also 2 corner events in different league, one live event (837721684), while the other one for pre-game (837721615)
+There is a pre-game parent event id 834342247, that has associated live event id 837721686, but also 2 corner events in different league - one live event (837721684), while the other one for pre-game (837721615)

 Introduction of `parented` eliminates a need for rotation numbers.
-Please note that in the next version of `/fixtures`, `rotNum` property will be decommissioned.
+Please note that in the next version of `/fixtures`, the `rotNum` property will be decommissioned.

-### When is market open for betting?
+### When is the market open for betting?

 A market ( `moneyline` , `spreads`, `totals`,  `teamtotal` ) in a period is open for betting if in [Get Odds](https://pinnacleapi.github.io/linesapi#tag/Odds) response all these is true:
 1. Period `status` = 1